isabella232/dde-handsonlab/step3/README.md

    ![]( ./images/image5.png)

+4. A Docker Template creates a full directory structure containing all components of the application, a Dockerfile for each micro service, a `docker-compose.yml` file and a docker-app file.
+We will use the docker app more in Step 4.

-4. Open up the directory where your application has been extracted too, and follow the rest of this guide from that location.
+   Open up the directory where your application has been extracted too, and follow the rest of this guide from that location.

    ![]( ./images/image6.png)

    3. Now make some changes to the index.php web page to see how live editing
    works:

    * Try searching for "Link Extractor" and replacing it with "Super Link